-Director Qualification
+Director Qualifications

-When Board candidates are considered, they are evaluated based upon various criteria, such as their broad-based business and professional skills and experiences, experience serving as management or on the board of directors of other organizations, concern for the long-term interests of the shareholders, technology company experience, financial literacy, personal integrity and judgment and their willingness to be prepared and active participants at Board and Committee meetings.
-The Nominating and Corporate Governance Committee and the Board seek to attract and retain highly qualified Directors who have sufficient time to attend to their duties and responsibilities to the Company.
+When Board candidates are considered, they are evaluated based upon various criteria, such as their broad-based business and professional skills and experiences, experience serving as management or on the board of directors of other organizations, concern for the long-term interests of the shareholders, governance risk and compliance knowledge, innovation expertise, international business experience, technology company experience, contracting experience, acquisition experience, financial literacy, personal integrity and judgment, and willingness to be prepared and active participants at Board and Committee meetings.
+The Nominating Committee and the Board seek to attract and retain highly qualified and diverse Directors who have sufficient time to attend to their duties and responsibilities to the Company.

-The Nominating and Corporate Governance Committee and the Board seek members who will contribute to our overall corporate goals, taking into account:
+The Nominating Committee and the Board seek members who will contribute to our overall corporate goals, taking into account:

-- The Company's responsibility to its key stakeholders, which include shareholders, customers, suppliers, community and employees. - Integrity in financial reporting and business conduct.
+- The Company's responsibility to its key stakeholders, which include shareholders, customers, suppliers, community, and employees. - Integrity in financial reporting and business conduct.
 Candidates are selected based upon their potential contributions to the long-term interests of shareholders. - Diversity of a candidate's skills and experiences.